Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 They would need more equipment – not only more of what they'd had before, but more equipment than those used to logistical planning for the airborne troops seemed to realise.

-Resupply by the RAF was thought about, as were jeeps – better for getting men around but harder to conceal.
+Resupply by the Royal Air Force was thought about, as were jeeps – better for getting men around but harder to conceal.

 Men on foot might prove more stealthy in the new rubber-soled boots, but these left distinctive footprints that could be tracked and, in any case, problems had shown up in training (the uppers were known to separate from the soles).